52North/sensor-web-tutorial/docs/85_helgoland_client.md

 ![HelgolandDiagramData.png](images/HelgolandDiagramData.png "Helgoland Diagram")

 1. By clicking on the star you can add the timeseries data to your favorites.
-You can see your selected favorites under the favorites tab.
+You can see your selected favorites under the `Favorites` tab.
 1. The arrow shows and hides the information below the arrow.
-It also shows and hides the option to export you data as CSV (Zip-Archive)
+It also shows and hides the option to export your `Data as CSV (Zip-Archive)`.
 1. Here you can enable or disable the visibility of the data in the diagram.
-1. Here you can open a window with a map of the station.
+1. Here you can open a window with a map of the measurement station.
 1. By clicking on the pencil you can chance the color of the displayed data in the diagram.
 1. Here you can delete the timeseries data from the diagram.
 1. By moving the red window or the edges of the window you can adjust the displayed period of time.
 1. This button clears all data from the diagram.

+> ####### Activity 6
+>
+> 1. Try the different options and find the best way to visualize your data

+Now you successfully  learnt how to use the **52°North Helgoland Client** and can explore, visualize and analyse your sensor web data.